johnsonpremier/johnsonpremier.github.io/_posts/2023/2023-07-14-adding_download_files.md

 tags: [web_development]
 ---

-# Adding the Ability to Download Files from a Markdown Website

 In this blog post, we will explore how to enhance your Markdown-based website by adding the ability for users to download files.
 Markdown is a simple and widely used markup language for creating content-rich web pages.
 By incorporating the ability to download files, you can provide additional resources to your audience.
 Let's get started!